top of page

 Then the team grows.

+More people doing more work.
 More output, more capacity, more hours logged.

 And somewhere around fifteen or twenty people, the connection between productivity and business growth starts to loosen.

+The team is not slacking.
+The work is getting done.
 But the business is not growing the way the effort suggests it should.

 The founder starts to wonder what is wrong.

 More often than not, nothing is wrong with the people.
+Something is missing in the chain between all that activity and actual forward movement.

-Effectiveness Is the Missing Link
+Effectiveness Is the Missing Link Between Productivity and Business Growth

 Here is the distinction that changes things.

+Productivity measures how much gets done.
 Effectiveness measures whether the right things are getting done.

+Without effectiveness connecting the two, productivity is just motion.
 Busy, exhausting, genuinely hard-working motion that doesn't reliably point toward growth.

-And the reason it goes missing in growing businesses is almost never about attitude or effort.
+That something is effectiveness — and the reason it goes missing in growing businesses is almost never about attitude or effort.
+It is about design.

-We have a clear strategy.
-We know what we are focused on.
-We talk about priorities every quarter.
+Some founders will read this and think: we have this covered.
+We have a clear strategy, we know what we are focused on, we talk about priorities every quarter.

+Strategy and focus matter.
 But here is the question worth pressing on.

 Does that strategy actually travel?

 Then the business grew.
-More people.
-More layers.
-More distance between the leadership conversation and the work happening closer to the client.
+More people, more layers, more distance between the leadership conversation and the work happening closer to the client.

 And most businesses never design anything to carry it.

-But neither of those things guarantees that the operational layer underneath them is designed to carry the weight across that distance.
+Strategy sets the direction.
+Focus narrows the target.
+But neither guarantees that the operational layer underneath is designed to carry the weight across that distance.

 That is not a strategy problem.
+That is a design problem.

 When a business is well designed, the right work gets done by the right people at the right time.

 That is what effectiveness looks like inside an organization.
-And it is almost entirely a product of how the business is structured, not how hard people are trying.
+And it is almost entirely a product of how the business is structured — not how hard people are trying.

 The Question Worth Asking